kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 To enable this feature the ‘Resource options endpoint’ needs to be implemented.

 For example, if your service sends SMS messages, you will want to set up the content of the messages first.
-Each of these setups should be stored and managed by your service.
+Each of these setups should be stored and managed by your external service.
 Resources should have an integer ID, which is then passed to the trigger endpoint via the resource_id parameter.
 A string ID can also be used, but we suggest using integers when possible.